In addition to being a certified herbalist and aromatherapy consultant, Gina finds the unrelenting allure of gardening very strong.

 - Topsoil bags will smother the grass underneath

 - Bags eliminate seedling-killing cutworms

 - This method is weeds-free (or very few weeds)

 - You can get started on bag gardening in no time.
 At the end of the growing season, you can gather up the plastic bags and work their contents into permanent beds, or just lay down a new batch of bags.

-In addition to the above-mentioned reasons to garden this way is that the bag-garden can be created on a raised surface (such as a table) with drainage holes.
-This is great if you have a chronic illness and trouble with bending, limited mobility, or limited range of motion.
+In addition to the above-mentioned reasons to garden this way, the bag garden can be created on a raised surface (such as a table) with drainage holes.
+This is great if you have a chronic illness and trouble with bending, limited mobility or limited range of motion.